cordt-sei/teledesk/README.md

 1. Forward a message from any chat to the bot
 2. If source isn't detected, bot asks for origin
-3. Message appears in Slack with acknowledgment button
+3. Message appears in Slack with Ack button
 4. When clicked, bot notifies the original forwarder

 ### Support Workflow